oist/labcyte-rt-optimisation/Labcyte-RT_Data_Analysis_2.md

 ![](Labcyte-RT_Data_Analysis_2_files/figure-html/unnamed-chunk-4-2.png)<!-- -->

+### By TSO concentration

 There is a trend decreasing sequence yield with decreasing TSO amounts.
 Interestingly, the optimum seems to be lower when RNA quantity is lower.

-But what is wrong with TSO == 40 ??  (and to some extent with TSO == 1.25)
+But what is wrong with TSO == 40 ??  (and to some extent with TSO == 1.25) We are checking this by making a new experiment where the source plate was re-prepared from scratch and concentration range has more points near 40.

+rRNA rate seems to increase when TSO concentration is reduced.

+Strand invation seems to depend more on RNA quantity than on TSO concentration ?!

 ```r